HomeStatistics › Social Impact

 Latin America and the Caribbean loses or wastes an estimated ≈127 million tons of food per year (~223 kg per capita, per the IDB), and the restaurant link is the most measurable and actionable segment of the entire chain because it concentrates daily purchasing, portioning, and utilization decisions.
 The technical position of this compendium is clear: without software-assisted menu engineering, PDA mitigation remains rhetoric; with a Recipe Generator that calculates ingredient yield, the target set by the IDB's #SinDesperdicio initiative — cutting per capita food waste by 50% by 2030 — becomes a series of verifiable operating decisions, not a corporate sustainability aspiration.

-The IDB estimates the region loses or wastes close to 127 million tons of food each year, equivalent to 223 kilograms per person.
-That aggregate volume conceals a critical operational fact: a substantial share is generated at the food-service stage, where the restaurant decides how much to buy, how much to portion, and how much to utilize.
+The IDB puts the number at close to 127 million tons of food lost or wasted across the region every year, 223 kilograms per person.
+What that aggregate figure hides, and what matters more to me than the headline, is that a substantial share of it is generated at the food-service stage, right where the restaurant decides how much to buy, how much to portion, and how much of what it already paid for actually gets used.

 Side-by-side comparison